Jake Locker: 2008 season

+Drafted again by Major League Baseball

+Locker was drafted as a center fielder at the end of the tenth round (321st overall) of the 2009 Major League Baseball draft by the Anaheim Angels, the same team that drafted him three years earlier.
+The Angels offered him a contract, but Locker declined.

 2009 season

 On September 19, 2009, Locker led unranked Washington to a 16–13 victory over third-ranked USC.
-Tied at 13–13 late in the fourth quarter, Locker engineered a 68-yard drive that ended with a 22-yard field goal with three seconds remaining that put the Huskies up 16–13.
-The win allowed the Huskies to move to 24th in the AP poll; Washington's first ranking since the 2003 season.
-Locker and the Huskies went on to have an up and down season, finishing with a 5–7 record highlighted by a 42–10 blowout win of No. 19 California in the finale.
-On December 14, a press release through the Washington athletic department indicated his decision to remain in school and play his senior year at Washington in 2010, rather than turn pro.
+Tied at 13–13 late in the fourth quarter, Locker led a 68-yard drive that ended with a 22-yard game-winning field goal with three seconds remaining.
+The win moved the Huskies up to 24th in the AP poll, the first time Washington was ranked since 2003.
+Locker and the Huskies had an up and down season, finishing with a 5–7 record highlighted by a 42–10 blowout win of No. 19 California in the finale.
+On December 14, Washington announced Locker's decision to remain and play his senior year at Washington in 2010, rather than turn declare for the NFL draft.
 For his performance in 2009, Jake Locker was named Male Sports Star of the Year in the 75th annual Seattle Sports Star of the Year awards.

 2010 season

-In 2010, Locker was a finalist for The Premier Player of College Football Trophy that's awarded based on the votes of fans.
+In 2010, Locker was a finalist for The Premier Player of College Football Trophy, awarded based on the votes of fans.

-Locker closed out his college career in the Holiday Bowl with a 19–7 win over heavily-favored Nebraska, despite completing only five of sixteen passes in the game.
+Locker finished his college career in the Holiday Bowl with a 19–7 win over heavily-favored Nebraska, despite completing only five of sixteen passes in the game.
 This atoned for a 56–21 loss to the Cornhuskers in Seattle earlier in the season, a game in which Locker was criticized for his 4–20 performance with two interceptions.